Richard Berman (lawyer): Employment Policies Institute

 The Employment Policies Institute (EPI) is a nonprofit research center opposed to raising the minimum wage, particularly in the labor-intensive restaurant industry.
-'TIME Magazine' described EPI's work as helping to "lay the groundwork for the minimum-wage fight in 2014."
+Time described EPI's work as helping to "lay the groundwork for the minimum-wage fight in 2014."
+According to Time, “The voice that may matter most [in the minimum wage fight] is one many Americans have never heard of: Richard ‘Rick’ Berman, a public relations guru and former lobbyist who claims to speak for the small-business owners who run the nation’s diners and corner stores.”

+The Restaurant Opportunities Center has taken an aggressive approach in its campaigns against Berman's base of support within the National Restaurant Association and related enterprises.